abhinav11-oss/justicaa/README.md

-# ⚖️ Justicaa – Your AI Partner for Legal Help, Documents & Lawyers
+r,# ⚖️ Justicaa – Your AI Partner for Legal Help, Documents & Lawyers

 **Justicaa** is a professional-grade AI-powered legal assistant built for Indian citizens.
 From filing RTIs to understanding rights during police arrests, Justicaa simplifies law with intelligent chat, auto-generated legal documents, and multilingual support.